Chemical Peel FAQ

 What is the most popular peel solution?

 Glycolic Acid - probably due to the fact that all skin types benefit from Glycolic Acid - is the most commonly recognized chemical peel solution.
-Salicylic Acid is also very common for use in acne treatments.
+Salicylic Acid is also very common for use in combatting the causes of oily skin and breakouts.

 How long do chemical peels take?